Kunika21/Kunika21.github.io/_pages/experience.md

 ---

 * **Marketing Reaserch Intern** at [Indian Institute of Management, Raipur](http://www.iimraipur.ac.in/).
 Jun 2017 - Jul 2017.
-    -Studied and Analysed various case studies on renowned brands to get insights of Marketing techniques.
+    *Studied and Analysed various case studies on renowned brands to get insights of Marketing techniques.
-    -Learnt Techniques of Data Analysis.
+    *Learnt Techniques of Data Analysis.
 ---

 * **Engineering Trainee** at [Prasar Bharti-Doordarshan Kendra, Raipur](http://www.ddraipur.gov.in/).
 Jun 2017.